-As the world gets smaller, hotter, and flatter, people from different cultures are colliding like never before:
+As the world gets smaller, people from different cultures are colliding like never before:

 East Asian students now dominate Western schools and workplaces, yet crash into the so-called “bamboo ceiling” before reaching the top.

 Women are getting stuck as they rocket up the corporate ladder, while men are falling off the ladder altogether.